You are currently browsing the tag archive for the ‘Adolf Hitler’ tag.

 Release Date: April 10, 1937

 In this cartoon, Friz Freleng really caught up with the new spirit at Warner Brothers induced by the coming of Tex Avery and Frank Tashlin in 1936.
 Gone is any resemblance to cuteness or children stars.
 Instead, there is an annoying duckling asking questions in an irritable voice, and causing havoc in the cinema.
 There’s no story, just gags, and the film ends rather unexpectedly.
 But the whole film is a sheer delight, aimed at laughs, and succeeding in it, too.
-Also featured is a very early caricature of Hitler.
+Also featured is an early caricature of Adolf Hitler.

 Watch ‘She Was an Acrobat’s Daughter’ yourself and tell me what you think: